 Hello, this is Teppei of Koyo Orient Japan.

-We are the company developing and selling light-absorbing sheets "FineShut" for internal Stray light reduction.
-So, we always need to know our competitors, especially we can't escape from the BLACKEST surface treatment “Vantablack”.
+Our company develops and sells light-absorbing sheets "FineShut" for internal Stray light reduction.
+So, we always need to know our competitors, and one that we cannot ignore is the BLACKEST surface treatment “Vantablack”.

 This is a surface treatment technology developed by Surrey NanoSystems based in the UK.
-At any rate, its special feature is such a very black color!
-It has become a kind of symbolic black, so comparing our kit with the Vantablack black color is also the comparison with the stray light reduction champion.
+Its special feature is its very black color!
+It has become a kind of symbolic black, so if we were to compare our kit with the Vantablack black color, it would be like comparing against the champion of stray light reduction.
 In addition, at the exhibition held at the Frankfurt, BMW showed the world's blackest car that was coated by Vantablack.
 It became a very hot topic.

 However, the actual performance is relatively unknown.
 Looking at review comments, it seems there are many misunderstandings.
-It may quite limited who could have ever seen the actual Vantablack.
+There may be many of us who haven't seen the actual Vantablack.

-So, in this blog, I would like to introduce Vantablack with mainly through the catalog.
-And explain the products and light-absorbing materials as well as misunderstandings about them.
+So, in this blog, I would like to mainly focus on introducing Vantablack while explaining the products and light-absorbing materials, as well as misunderstandings about them.

 The catalog used in this blog is available on the Surrey NanoSystems website.
-Please click "Downloads" at the top of it.
+Please click the "Downloads" link located at the top of the website.

 The tag line of Vantablack is "absorbing up to 99.965% of visible light!"
 In other words, “It boasts the ability of 99.965% light absorption rate".
-By the way, "what is the meaning of light absorption rate?"
+Now what exactly does "light absorption rate" mean?